Covid-19InfoHub/Covid-19InfoHub/README.md

  A few screenshots of the website have also been attached.
 Check it out!

-Follow the below instructions carefully:
+_Follow the below instructions carefully:_

-1) Create a folder.
+_1) Create a folder._

-2) Paste ONLY app.py in that folder.
+_2) Paste ONLY app.py in that folder._

-3) Create a new folder in that folder and call it 'templates', any other name won't work.
+_3) Create a new folder in that folder and call it 'templates', any other name won't work._

-4) Paste all the html files in that folder.
+_4) Paste all the html files in that folder._

 Happy Coding!